LANCING MANOR CRICKET CLUB

 Only no.10 when only 10 players !.

 Along with John Coles the best bowler Manor had in the 70'80's.
-Rivalling Knight, Watts and Hewitt for the title of best ever bowler.
-Short in stature with low run-through-style his accuracy and pace on grass wickets was sometimes unplayable.
-His career figures will never be bettered.
+Rivalling Knight, Watts, Rickard and Coles for the title of best ever bowler.
+Short in stature with low run-through-style, his accuracy and pace on grass wickets was sometimes unplayable.
+His career figures are only bettered by Rickard.
 Took 7 wickets on 13 occasions - 8 wickets on 8 occasions and 9 wickets on 4 occasions - best season 1974 when he took 111 wickets at average of 8 ! when he also took 5 wickets or more 9 times !.Won 1st XI Bowling Cup for 9 consecutive seasons , 1971-79.
-Took 80 or more in a season 6 times.Took clubs third Hat-Trick.Averaged 2.5 wickets per match...Took twice as many wickets as runs scored...Took 4 of the 6 1st XI Bowling Figs that are 9 wickets or more - 9-19 , 9-31 , 9-37 , 9-44...Averaged 12 overs per match , which when you consider strike-rate and runs per over conceeded meant throughout the 1970's Manor would be stiff opposition if he was in Manors team.
+Took 80 or more in a season 6 times.Took clubs ninth Hat-Trick.Averaged 2.5 wickets per match...Took twice as many wickets as runs scored...Took 4 of the 9 1st XI Bowling Figs that are 9 wickets or more - 9-19 , 9-31 , 9-37 , 9-44...Averaged 12 overs per match , which when you consider strike-rate and runs per over conceeded meant throughout the 1970's Manor would be stiff opposition if he was in Manors team.
 Astounding number of 5w hauls , this he achieved every 6 matches.

 Tried his hand at County League for Worthing at the beginning of the '80's, so in fact never played a League game for Manor prior to finishing his career in 1984.